XAMLMarkupExtensions/WPFLocalizeExtension/README.txt

-LocalizationExtension is a realy easy way to localize any type of DependencyProperties or native Properties on DependencyObects
+LocalizationExtension is a really easy way to localize any type of DependencyProperties or native Properties on DependencyObects

 Features: